Sherkala-Chat: Building a State-of-the-Art LLM for Kazakh in a Moderately Resourced Setting: Introduction

-To assess \modelname{}’s performance, we conducted evaluations across multiple NLP benchmarks in Kazakh, Russian, and English.
-For multiple-choice question answering, we focused on reasoning, knowledge retention, misinformation detection, and bias analysis.
-For the evaluation of text generation, we leveraged internal data sets that cover Kazakhstan's cultural and public government data, ensuring high relevance to the local context.
-In addition, we conducted a dedicated safety evaluation using a Kazakh-specific safety dataset we created to assess the model’s ability to handle sensitive topics responsibly.
-The results indicate that \modelnamechat{} outperforms existing models of comparable size in Kazakh while maintaining strong competitiveness in English and Russian.
+\begin{itemize} \item We release \modelnamechat{} as an open, state-of-the-art language model for Kazakh, contributing to the inclusivity of AI technologies in the Kazakh context. \item We conduct comprehensive evaluations across multiple NLP benchmarks in Kazakh, Russian, and English, demonstrating strong performance in Kazakh while remaining competitive in English and Russian.
+For multiple-choice question answering, we focus on reasoning, knowledge retention, and misinformation detection.
+For text generation, we employ internally curated datasets that reflect Kazakhstan’s cultural and public government domains to ensure relevance to local use cases. \item We perform a dedicated safety evaluation using a newly constructed Kazakh-specific safety dataset to assess the model’s responses to sensitive topics.
+Our results show that \modelnamechat{} handles such scenarios more responsibly than comparable models. \end{itemize}

-By releasing \modelnamechat{} openly, we aim to encourage further research and development, fostering innovation and real-world applications that benefit both Kazakh speakers and the broader global community.
-However, despite our rigorous safety measures, we acknowledge that the model is not entirely immune to risks and limitations.
-We strongly advise users to exercise caution and conduct additional safety evaluations before deploying the model.
-To support this, we provide detailed responsible release guidelines in Section \ref{sec:release}.